 This paper sets out the United Kingdom Debt Management Office's (DMO) formulae for calculating gilt prices from gross redemption yields, thus allowing a formal settlement convention to be applied to trades conducted on a yield basis.
 The formulae in this paper have been effective since 1 November 1998.
-This is the third edition of the paper first published in June 1998.
-On 2 December 2004, the DMO announced that all new index-linked gilts issued from the 2005-06 financial year would follow the three-month indexation lag methodology which has become the global standard.
-In this updated version of the paper, the formulae for this design of new index-linked gilts have been added, and other minor changes have been made although the formulae themselves are unchanged.
+This is the fourth edition of the paper first published in June 1998.
+In this version, formulae and references to instruments no longer in issue have been removed.
+Formulae for these instruments can be found in earlier editions of this paper.
+This edition also includes other minor changes although the remaining formulae themselves are unchanged.